Still have questions? Leave a comment

 Sample Corrosion rate (%)

 As can be seen from Table 1, sample C had the lowest corrosion rate, indicating the highest resistance to corrosion among the four samples tested.
-Sample A had the highest corrosion rate, indicating the lowest resistance to corrosion.
+Sample A had the highest corrosion rate, indicating the lowest corrosion resistance.

 Figure 1 shows the corrosion morphology of the aluminum alloy samples after exposure to the saltwater solution for 7 days.
 The images were taken using scanning electron microscopy (SEM).